KaitaiD/Kaggle_EDA/README.md

 Therefore, this notebook aims to tell a rich story about a subset of the data science and machine learning community.

 The link to the dataset used is: [2018 Kaggle ML and DS Survey](https://www.kaggle.com/kaggle/kaggle-survey-2018)

+## Install dependencies
+If you want to run all the notebooks in this repository, you could run the code below in your terminal to install all needed packages:

+'''
+pip install -r requirements.txt
+'''